 The policy-making body of the school is the School Management Group (SMG), which is made up of parents and teachers.
 The holders of the five core mandates (Education, Estates, Finance, HR and PR) sit on the Group and have responsibility for specific areas of school life or management.
 Mandate groups bring proposals to SMG for discussion or approval.
 SMG meets fortnightly during term time.

 On a practical level, we have people who take individual responsibility for certain important areas.
-The Administrator manages the school, and the Bursar takes care of the school’s finances.
+The Business Manager manages the business side of the school including the school’s finances and the Education Manager oversees the educational side of the school.
 Both work closely with the teachers and with the management groups and Trustees.

 We also have office staff who ensure that everything keeps running smoothly.